swagger-akka-http/swagger-akka-http/README.md

 With this structure you can apply ```@Api``` annotations to these individual traits and ```@ApiOperation``` annotations to methods.

+You can also use jax-rs ```@Path``` annotations alongside ```@ApiOperation```s if you need fine-grained control over path specifications or if you want to support multiple paths per operation.
+The functionality is the same as swagger-core.

 ### Resource Definitions

 The general pattern for resource definitions and spray routes: